Irene of Athens: Relations with the Carolingian Empire

-Charlemagne was crowned Emperor by Pope Leo III on Christmas Day, 800.
-The clergy and nobles attending the ceremony proclaimed Charlemagne as "Augustus".
+From 797, Irene once again attempted to normalize relations with the Franks, and a Byzantine legation arrived in the Frankish court in 798.
+However, on Christmas Day, 800, Charlemagne was crowned emperor by Pope Leo III.
+The clergy and nobles attending the ceremony proclaimed Charlemagne Augustus.
 In support of Charlemagne's coronation, some argued that the imperial position was actually vacant, deeming a woman unfit to be emperor; however, Charlemagne made no claim to the Eastern Roman Empire.
-Whether he actually desired a coronation at all, remains controversial – his biographer Einhard related that Charlemagne had been surprised by the Pope – but the Eastern Empire felt its role as the sole Roman Empire threatened and began to emphasize its superiority and its Roman identity.
-Relations between the two empires remained difficult.
-Irene is said to have endeavored to bring about a marriage alliance between herself and Charlemagne, but according to Theophanes the Confessor, who alone mentions it, the scheme was frustrated by Aetios, one of her favorites.
+Whether he actually desired a coronation at all remains controversial—Einhard related that Charlemagne had been surprised by the Pope—but the Eastern Empire felt its role as the sole Roman Empire threatened and began to emphasize its superiority and its Roman identity.
+In 802, there were reports of a possible Frankish invasion of Sicily, to which Irene responded by sending a legation under the spatharios Leo.
+However, the campaign was abandoned and the Franks resumed marriage negotiations with the Byzantines.